NabaviLab-Git/WhiskerTrack/README.md

 # WhiskerTrack
-WhiskerTrack is a developed MATLAB toolbox to track the whiskers automatically with high accuracy.
+WhiskerTrack is a MATLAB toolbox to track the whiskers automatically with high accuracy.